nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_CONDITIONAL_RENDERING.md

 1. Add a checkbox beneath the login form labeled _Remember Me_.
 2. When the customer logs in and the checkbox is not checked, then save their information to session storage
-3. When the customer logs in and the checkbox is checked, then save their information to session storage
+3. When the customer logs in and the checkbox is checked, then save their information to local storage
 4. **Tip** You will need to store the value of the checkbox in state.

 ![session versus local](./images/WwftJ1Ds2R.gif)